tomheffels/num-parse/README.md

 | "foo bar 0,123t." | 123000000000 |
 | ~~"1.234,56"~~ | 1 *(expected 1234)** |

-`*` = As of yet it is not possible to convert numbers that contain both a comma and a period.
+`*` = As of yet it is not possible to convert numbers that contain both a comma and a decimal point.
 Currently trying to wrap my head around this, if anyone has suggestions/solutions to solve this problem feel free to get in touch or add a pull request.

 ## How to use